corememltd/interop-eap-tls13/README.md

 ## Related Links

  * [Using EAP-TLS with TLS 1.3 (draft-ietf-emu-eap-tls13)](https://datatracker.ietf.org/doc/draft-ietf-emu-eap-tls13/)
+     * The current (revision 14 at time of writing) EAP-TLSv1.3 draft uses [TLS Close Notify](https://tools.ietf.org/html/draft-ietf-emu-eap-tls13-14#section-2.1.4) to signal the end of the handshake whilst earlier drafts used a [Commitment Message](https://tools.ietf.org/html/draft-ietf-emu-eap-tls13-13#section-2.1.4)
+     * FreeRADIUS, Microsoft Windows 10 and hostapd all only implement the Commitment Message (pre-rev14) draft
  * [TLS-based EAP types and TLS 1.3 (draft-ietf-emu-tls-eap-types)](https://datatracker.ietf.org/doc/draft-ietf-emu-tls-eap-types/)

 # Quick Start with Docker